 There are small details from the watch case of Citizen Homer Railway Watch that we know Citizen wanted to make a watch for the workers to wear even when they are off their duty, not simply just building a tool.
 The case was added triangular chamfers on the lugs, making the watch more elegant and wear comfortably on the wrist.
 Credit to the thin design of the case and the Citizen Caliber 911 movement for keeping the thickness of the Citizen Homer at around 9.75mm only!
 This makes the watch stay comfortably on the wrist even after a long day.

 Issued by Japanese Railway Company to employer

 Last but not least, the engraving on the snap case back of the Citizen Homer Railway Watch is the main highlight of the watch.
 The information on it can tell us the issue year, individual number and the department in the Japanese Railway Company that issuing the watch.
-This specific Citizen Homer was issued in Showa 50 (1975), this is likely the 1857th watch issued to the staff that year and was for an employee of the Japanese Railway Company.
+This specific Citizen Homer was issued in Showa era and was issued to an employee of the Japanese Railway Company.

 One of the Best Choice Vintage Watch

 If you are looking for a 3 handed wrist watch with minimal Bauhaus design or looking for a watch with a story you can happily tell your friends during a gathering, the Citizen Homer Railway Watch will not let you down!
 With the clean design and history, I think it is fair to say the Homer Railway Watch is one of the most attractive vintage watches at this price point!

 Era: 1970s (for Shinkansen Staff)